General Data Protection Regulation (2018)

 Guidance from the Department for Education states that, for the sake of efficiency, only one adult with parental responsibility needs to provide consent.
 However, if there is another adult who shares parental responsibility, whether they are in the family home or not, and there is a suspicion that they would refuse consent, then they must be given an opportunity to do so.
 If all adults with parental responsibility are not in agreement, then psychological involvement cannot proceed until the position has reached a resolution or there had been a determination of the issue by the Family Court.
 This is accepted practice across the UK.

-What types of information and data are collected?
+4. What types of information and data are collected?

 Legitimate Interest

-Given the context and nature of our relationship, the intended purpose for collecting and processing your personal data isis for educational psychology support and to consider what support is required to remove barriers to learning.
+Given the context and nature of our relationship, the intended purpose for collecting and processing your personal data is for educational psychology support and to consider what support is required to remove barriers to learning.
 Therefore, there is a legitimate interest to collect your relevant data for the purpose of forming a professional opinion.

 In so doing, the only information collected from you will be relevant to the purpose of undertaking that consultation, assessment and the associated and expected reporting, profiling and advising.
 This can include:

-- Psychological reports for children and young people.
+- Psychological reports for children and young people

-- Assessment materials.
+- Assessment materials

-Lawful basis for processing data
+5. Lawful basis for processing data

-- Signed consent forms by parent/carers.
+- Signed consent forms by parent/carers

-- All data is collected from children and young people with full parental consent.
+- All data is collected from children and young people with full parental consent

 - Data needs to be processed to comply with a legal obligation of the data holder